jonaspauleta/jonaspauleta/README.md

 ### Hi there 👋

-- 🔭 I own FunnySoft, a Software Development Company
+- 🔭 I am a Freelancer Software Developer
 - 🌱 I’m currently learning more on .NET
-- 📫 How to reach me: joao@funnysoft.pt
+- 📫 How to reach me: jonaspauleta2@gmail.com
-- ⚡ Fun fact: Besides loving code I'm also a car guy (I currently own a R56 JCW)
+- ⚡ Fun fact: Besides loving code I'm also a car guy (I currently own a Mini JCW R56)

 <!--
 **jonaspauleta/jonaspauleta** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.